FireguiQueen/harvard-cs50/week-00_scratch/01_computer_science_introduction.md

 To make this large amount of knowledge concrete, we rely on observation, experimentation, and reasoning.
 That’s what makes science different from just guessing — it’s based on evidence.

 ## Are software engineers scientists
-- A scientist creates a new material → an engineer uses it to build something.
+- A computer scientist creates a new material → an engineer uses it to build something.
 - An engineer develops a new tool → a scientist uses it to discover something new.
 > Often, the same person does both, cycling between theory and application; however, developing simple things (like web applications or general software) doesn't make you a scientist.
 You can be a computer science student, but not a computer scientist — unless you're contributing new discoveries to the field.